annasark/annasark/README.md

 ### Hi there 👋

+### I'm a recent CS graduate from California State University of Sacramento
+### 🔭 I’m currently working on...
+ - a task manager for a medical supply company located in Sacramento
+ - A site utilizing Google Maps API that allows users to upload personal stories to their relative location
+ - my own personal site with a collection of projects and my hobbies.

+### 📫How to reach me:
+-  ✉️: annasrkian@gmail.com

 <!--
 **annasark/annasark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.